UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Results and analysis

 \subsubsection{Effect of causal time-frequency attention}

 In this section, we explore the application of cTFA to the DWS block to demonstrate its effectiveness.
-Specifically, we design the following experiments: (1) employing only the FITA module, (2) employing only the FDTA module, and (3) employing both the FITA and FDTA modules.
-The results are presented in Table~\ref{tab:3}, which show that the FITA module significantly enhances the model's performance, achieving a 0.1 increase in PESQ, as observed in ID1 and ID2.
-In contrast, the exclusive application of the FDTA module provides little improvement, as shown in ID3.
-However, by integrating both attention branches, the model achieves the best performance, with a total PESQ improvement of 0.13, as demonstrated in ID4.
-This suggests that the frequency-dependent characteristics of the FDTA module complement the FITA module.
-Notably, while both the FITA and FDTA modules introduce additional parameters, they incur negligible computational overhead.
+Specifically, we design the following experiments: (1) employing only the TA module, (2) employing only the FA module, and (3) employing both the TA and FA modules.
+The results are presented in Table~\ref{tab:3}, which shows that the TA module significantly enhances the model's performance, achieving a 0.1 increase in PESQ, as observed in ID1 and ID2.
+In contrast, the exclusive application of the FA module provides little improvement, as shown in ID3.
+However, by integrating both attention branches, the model achieves the best performance, with a total PESQ improvement of 0.16, as demonstrated in ID4.
+This suggests that the frequency-dependent characteristics of the FA module complement the TA module.
+Notably, while both the TA and FA modules introduce additional parameters, the resulting computational overhead remains modest and acceptable.